Pinoia4234/Pinoia4234/README.md

 - 🔭 I’m currently working on (for now private) games projects
 - 🌱 I’m currently learning how to create a bot
 - ⚡ Fun fact: I’m from 🇧🇷
-- 📫 You can reach me on Discord: Pinoia#8616
+- 📫 You can reach me in: descalopsia@gmail.com  or on Discord: Pinoia#8616